 Save Time in Hiring by Improving the Screening Process

-To get the best person for a team, there needs to be a solid process for connecting with them quickly.
-Without this, you may miss your opportunity to see if they are a good fit for your team because they’ll already be working somewhere else.
-With a limited amount of people actively seeking employment, you need a system to quickly connect and engage with the candidates.
-Finding the best people requires even more work.
+To get the best person for your team, you need a solid screening process to allow you to connect with them quickly.
+Without this, you may miss your opportunity to see if they’re a good fit because they’ll already be working somewhere else.

 The best people in the job market already have a job.
 They are the passive job seekers; comfortable “enough” in their current position, but ready to entertain the idea of a new job.

-Here are four ways to improve the screening process and save your team a lot of time:
+Here are four ways to improve your screening process and save your team a lot of time:

-An ATS can also help with other features of hiring, such as requests for references, background checks, and more.
+An ATS can also help with other features of hiring, including reference requests, background checks, and more.
 Using email templates your team pre-approves allows your message to be consistent to each candidate as they move throughout the hiring process.
-Automating the pre-screening process will save time.
+Automating the screening process will save time.
 And after all, time is money.

 “Switch jobs every 90 days to make an extra buck?
 Then, this company isn’t right for you.
 Opportunities for advancement and training are only available to committed team members.”